Understanding Remgro’s statutory reporting on net profit

 Remgro believes that a sustainable cash dividend has always been an important feature of its investment thesis and therefore it remains the priority mechanism through which cash is returned to shareholders.

-Remgro will dynamically use share repurchases in instances where the opportunity exists to purchase shares at a sufficient margin below Remgro’s internal assessment of the value of the portfolio and when Remgro has capital available in excess to other priorities, including value accretive growth initiatives in the portfolio, reduction of borrowings and the payment of dividends.
+Remgro will dynamically use share repurchases in instances where the opportunity exists to purchase shares at a sufficient margin below Remgro’s internal assessment of the value of the portfolio and when Remgro has capital available in excess of other priorities, including value accretive growth initiatives in the portfolio, reduction of borrowings and the payment of dividends.

 Investment company